-All of the Released Parties and the Exculpated Parties are either being consensually released, the Debtors have decided in their business judgment that they should be released, or have made substantial and valuable contributions to the Debtors' restructuring through efforts to negotiate and implement the Plan, which will maximize and preserve the going-concern value of the Debtors for the benefit of all parties in interest.
+All of the Released Parties are either being consensually released, the Debtors have decided in their business judgment that they should be released, or they have made substantial and valuable contributions to the Debtors' restructuring through efforts to negotiate and implement the Plan, which will maximize and preserve the going-concern value of the Debtors for the benefit of all parties in interest.
+Moreover, the exculpation provisions are appropriately limited to the Exculpated Parties' participation in these chapter 11 cases and has no effect on liability resulting from actual fraud, gross negligence, or willful misconduct.
 Accordingly, each of the Released Parties and the Exculpated Parties warrants the benefit of the release and exculpation provisions.

-The Released Parties include: (a) the Debtors; (b) the Reorganized Debtors; (c) each of the Estates; (d) the Examiner; (e) the DIP Agents; (f) the DIP Lenders; (g) the Exit Financing Agents; (h) the Exit Financing Lenders; (i) the First Lien Notes Indenture Trustee; (j) the members of the Ad Hoc First Lien Committee; (k) the Committee; (l) the Committee Members; (m) the Consenting First Lien Creditors; (n) with respect to each of the foregoing Entities in clauses (a) through (m), such Entity and its current and former Affiliates, and such Entities' and their current and former Affiliates' current and former directors, managers, officers, equity holders (regardless of whether such interests are held directly
+The Released Parties include: (a) the Debtors; (b) the Reorganized Debtors; (c) each of the Estates; (d) the Examiner; (e) the DIP Agents; (f) the DIP Lenders; (g) the Exit Financing Agents; (h) the Exit Financing Lenders; (i) the First Lien Notes Indenture Trustee; (j) the members of the Ad Hoc First Lien Committee; (k) the Committee; (l) the Committee Members; (m) the Consenting First Lien Creditors; (n) with respect to each of the foregoing Entities in clauses (a) through (m), such Entity and its current and former Affiliates, and such Entities' and their current and former Affiliates' current and former directors, managers, officers, equity holders (regardless of whether such interests are held directly or indirectly), predecessors, successors, and assigns, subsidiaries, and each of their respective current and

-&lt;sup>5 Plus accrued and unpaid interest.
+5 Plus accrued and unpaid interest.

-The Liquidation Analysis assumes that the aggregate principal amount indebted, plus any unpaid interest as of the Petition Date, under the FILO Notes is \$50.2 million.
+6 The Liquidation Analysis assumes that the aggregate principal amount indebted, plus any unpaid interest as of the Petition Date, under the FILO Notes is \$50.2 million.

-As set forth in the Plan, Holders of General Unsecured Claims shall receive a recovery in Cash equal to \$7,000,000 (which was increased from \$1.5 million under the original Plan); as described in more detail in the Plan.
+7 As set forth in the Plan, Holders of General Unsecured Claims shall receive a recovery in Cash equal to \$7,000,000 (which was increased from \$1.5 million under the original Plan); as described in more detail in the Plan.